blcktgr73/cn2csv/README.md

 2. Copy cn2csv.bat file to folder which has execution files such as "C:\Windows".
 You can also add your project folder to path environment variable.

 ## Usage
-1. Download CLOVA Note test file
+1. Download CLOVA Note text file
 2. Open cmd.exe and run below command
 ```
 cn2csv input_file out_file
 ```
 3. Open google sheets and load out_file.

-## Things to remember
+## Things to comment
-* Google sheets default spliter for csv is Tab('\t').
-You can change that in the code.
+* Default CSV splitter(delimiter) is comma(,).
+So, it is used.
+* Google sheets cannot handle space for first column item if it is under automated mode.
+So space between speaker and number is deleted.
+* 'debug' is provided for printing out result on the console.